McGill University: Language policy

 McGill is one of three English-language universities in Quebec; French is not a requirement to attend.
 The Faculty of Law does, however, require all students to be 'passively bilingual' since English or French may be used at any time.
-Over 40,000 students attend McGill, with international students accounting for approximately 29 percent of the student population.
 The majority of students are fluent in at least two languages.
+In 2021, about 72 percent of McGill students responding to a census conducted by the university said their level of proficiency in French was at least "intermediate".
+In 2024, the Quebec government introduced a requirement for 80 percent of enrolled students to reach proficiency in French by graduation.

 Francophone students, whether from Quebec or overseas, now make up approximately 20 percent of the student body.
 Although the language of instruction is English, since its founding McGill has allowed students to write their thesis in French, and since 1964 students in all faculties have been able to submit any graded work in either English or French, provided the objective of the class is not to learn a particular language.
-The university has a bilingual language policy and charter.

 In 1969, the nationalist McGill français movement demanded McGill become francophone, pro-nationalist, and pro-worker.
-The movement was led by Stanley Gray, a political science professor (and possibly unaware of government plans after the recent (1968) legislation founding the Université du Québec).
+The movement was led by Stanley Gray, a political science professor (and possibly unaware of government plans after the 1968 legislation founding the Université du Québec).
 A demonstration was held of 10,000 trade unionists, leftist activists, CEGEP students, and even some McGill students, at the university's Roddick Gates on March 28, 1969.
 Protesters saw English as the privileged language of commerce.
-McGill, where Francophones were only three percent of the students, could be seen as the force maintaining economic control by Anglophones of a predominantly French-speaking province.
+McGill, where Francophones were only three per cent of the students, could be seen as the force maintaining economic control by Anglophones of a predominantly French-speaking province.
 However, the majority of students and faculty opposed such a position.